joshuaspear/offline_rl_ope/README.md

 * Includes standalone functionality as well as an api for integration with d3rlpy

-Credit to https://github.com/takuseno/d3rlpy for the implementation of FQE
+Credit to https://github.com/takuseno/d3rlpy for the implementation of FQE Credit to https://github.com/gonzfe05/HCOPE/tree/master for the implementation of HCOPE

 ### Future work